25 Division Word Problems for Grades 3 to 5 With Tips On Supporting Students’ Progress

 Introducing partial quotients

-Before being introduced to the standard algorithm, also known as long division, students learn the partial quotients method.
-Students practice their fluency of short division, in order to answer division word problems that have a whole number answer, and those with a remainder.
+Before learning the standard algorithm, also known as long division, students learn the partial quotients method.
+They practice their short division fluency to answer division word problems with whole number or integer answers, and those with a remainder.

 Introducing standard algorithm division

-As our students enter 5th grade, the standard algorithm, or long division, is introduced.
-By the end of 5th grade, students should be fluent in both multiplication and division and the written strategies, and be able to apply knowledge in fraction word problems.
+5th grade students are introduced to the standard algorithm, or long division method.
+By the end of 5th grade, students should be fluent in multiplication and division, and written strategies.
+They must be able to apply knowledge in fraction word problems.

 Why are word problems important for childrens’ understanding of division?